 Medical procedures and the patients being treated may also benefit from the use of weighted blankets.
 A 2016 study published in the Journal of the Formosan Medical Association found that patients who utilized weighted blankets while undergoing wisdom tooth removal fared better than those who didn’t.
 The participants who used a weighted blanket experienced lower anxiety levels.
 A follow-up study that reviewed individuals who got their molars removed found very similar results.

-Because medical procedures have the ability to increase heart rate, using a weighted blanket may help the body relax when it needs to most.
+Because medical procedures have the ability to increase heart rate, using a weighted blanket may help the body relax.
 A relaxed patient may also ensure the medical procedure has a more successful outcome.

 Are There Any Risks?